-PLACE EMERGENCY EXITS AND FIRE EXTINGUISHERS
+PLACE OF EMERGENCY EXITS AND PORTABLE FIRE EXTINGUISHERS (not supplied)

-- An extinguisher shall be compulsorily set less than 2 m away from the extinguisher aperture. - An extinguisher or a fire blanket (ISO ISO 1869) shall be set less than 2 m from any flame appliance. - An extinguisher shall be less than 1 m from the steering station. - All extinguishers should be easily accessible and should be able to be reached rapidly for use, maintenance or repair without having to use tools or to remove any part of the boat including drawers and shelves.
+- Other locations are possible, the extinguishers shall be less than 5 m from all the berths.
+An extinguisher shall be compulsorily set less than 2 m away from the extinguisher aperture.
+An extinguisher or a fire blanket (ISO ISO 1869) shall be set less than 2 m from any flame appliance.
+An extinguisher shall be less than 1 m from the steering station.
+All extinguishers should be easily accessible and should be able to be reached rapidly for use, maintenance or repair without having to use tools or to remove any part of the boat including drawers and shelves.